Neural Methods for Amortized Inference: SOFTWARE AND EXAMPLE

-The package \pkg{NeuralEstimators} \citep{Sainsbury_2024} facilitates the construction of neural Bayes estimators (Section~\ref{sec:neural_point_estimation}) using arbitrary loss functions, and likelihood-to-evidence ratio approximators (Section~\ref{sec:NRE}).
-The package is written in \proglang{Julia} and leverages the deep-learning library \pkg{Flux}, and is accompanied by a user-friendly \proglang{R} interface.
-The package is specially designed to deal with independent replicates of the statistical model, including independent replicates from spatial processes.
+The package \pkg{NeuralEstimators} \citep{Sainsbury_2024} helps construct neural Bayes estimators (Section~\ref{sec:neural_point_estimation}) using arbitrary loss functions, and likelihood-to-evidence ratio approximators (Section~\ref{sec:NRE}).
+The package is written in \proglang{Julia}, leverages the deep-learning library \pkg{Flux}, and is accompanied by a user-friendly \proglang{R} interface.
+The package is designed to deal with exchangeable data, such as independent realizations from a spatial process model.
 The package also implements methods for bootstrap-based uncertainty quantification and for handling censored \citep{Richards_2023} and missing \citep{Wang_2022_neural_missing_data} data.

-\entry{Censored data}{Data whose precise values are not known, but which are known to lie in some interval.
-Multivariate censored data often lead to intractable likelihood functions.} \entry{Missing data}{Data that have not been observed, and that one often needs to predict or impute.}
+\begin{marginnote} \entry{Censored data}{Data whose precise values are not known, but which are known to lie in some interval.
+Multivariate censored data often lead to intractable likelihood functions.} \entry{Missing data}{Data that have not been observed, and that one often must predict or impute.} \end{marginnote}

-The package \pkg{sbi} \citep{tejero-cantero2020sbi}, short for simulation-based inference, is a \proglang{Python} package built on \pkg{PyTorch}.
-It provides methods that target the posterior distribution (Section~\ref{sec:forwardKL}), the likelihood function (Section~\ref{sec:NLE}), or the likelihood-to-evidence ratio (Section~\ref{sec:NRE}), with posterior inference using the likelihood or likelihood-to-evidence ratio facilitated with MCMC sampling, rejection sampling, or (non-amortised) variational inference.
-The package implements both amortised and sequential methods, the latter of which are aimed at improving simulation efficiency (see Section~\ref{sec:sequential} of the Supplementary Material).
+The package \pkg{sbi} \citep{tejero-cantero2020sbi}, short for simulation-based inference, is a \proglang{Python} package built on \pkg{PyTorch} that provides methods for targeting the posterior distribution (Section~\ref{sec:forwardKL}), the likelihood function (Section~\ref{sec:NLE}), or the likelihood-to-evidence ratio (Section~\ref{sec:NRE}), with posterior inference using the likelihood or likelihood-to-evidence ratio facilitated with MCMC sampling, rejection sampling, or (non-amortized) variational inference.
+It implements both amortized and sequential methods, the latter aimed at improving simulation efficiency.

-The package \pkg{LAMPE} \citep{lampe}, short for likelihood-free amortised posterior estimation, is another \pkg{PyTorch} package that focuses on amortised methods for approximating the posterior distribution (Section~\ref{sec:forwardKL}) or the likelihood-to-evidence ratio (Section~\ref{sec:NRE}), with posterior inference using the likelihood-to-evidence ratio facilitated with MCMC or nested sampling.
-The package allows for training data to be stored on disk and dynamically loaded on demand, instead of being cached in memory; this technique facilitates the use of very large datasets that do not fit in memory.
+The \pkg{PyTorch}-based package \pkg{LAMPE} \citep{lampe}, short for likelihood-free amortized posterior estimation, focuses on amortized methods for approximating the posterior distribution (Section~\ref{sec:forwardKL}) or the likelihood-to-evidence ratio (Section~\ref{sec:NRE}), with posterior inference using the likelihood-to-evidence ratio facilitated with MCMC or nested sampling.
+The package allows training data to be stored on disk and dynamically loaded on demand, instead of being cached in memory; this technique facilitates the use of very large datasets.